acruz200/First-Game/README.md

 You move with WASD and shoot with left click mouse button

+I added some watermelons as targets and for my planes i added gradient images that i created using gimp online tools

+I add a traffic light, street light, and some trees around the city to give it more life

 Player wins if all 5 targets are destroyed

 Miguel Oscar Madrigal II